tanvirIqbal/EFCodeFirst/README.md

 Migration Scenario
 1. Adding a new class <br>
-..a.
+    a.
 Add a new class in the Project <br>
     b. make it public <br>
     c.
 Add a DbSet of this class (If not added, the migration class will be empty) <br>
     d. `add-migration AddCategoriesTable` <br>
         If AddCategoriesTable migration already exists,  <br>
         `add-migration AddCategoriesTable -Force` <br>
     e. update-database <br>
-2. Modifying an existing class
+2. Modifying an existing class <br>
-...Scenario
+    Scenario <br>
-......a.
-Adding a new property
+        a.
+Adding a new property <br>
-......b.
-Modifying an existing property .........Rename a column is tricky.
-Generated migration drop the existing column and add a new column.
+        b.
+Modifying an existing property <br>
+        Rename a column is tricky.
+Generated migration drop the existing column and add a new column. <br>
-.........We could use RenameColumn() or Sql() to fix this.
-See RenameTitleToNameInCourseTable migration.
+        We could use RenameColumn() or Sql() to fix this.
+See RenameTitleToNameInCourseTable migration. <br>
-.........c.
-Deleting an existing property
+        c.
+Deleting an existing property <br>
-3. Deleting an exising class
+3. Deleting an exising class <br>
-......a.
-Remove all foriegn key for this class (migration and update db) ......b.
-Delete the class and remove it from DebSet (migration and update db) ......c.
-If you want to keep the data from deleting table then create a new table, copy data from deleting table to new table, then delete the table.
+        a.
+Remove all foriegn key for this class (migration and update db) <br>
+        b.
+Delete the class and remove it from DebSet (migration and update db) <br>
+        c.
+If you want to keep the data from deleting table then create a new table, copy data from deleting table to new table, then delete the table. <br>

 ### Migration Downgrading a db
-...`Update-Database -TargetMigration:DeleteDatePublishColumnFromCourseTable`
+`Update-Database -TargetMigration:DeleteDatePublishColumnFromCourseTable` <br>
-...This command revert migrations to the target migration using the Down() in Migration class.
+This command revert migrations to the target migration using the Down() in Migration class. <br>

 ### Seeding the database
-...if you want to seeding your database use empty Migration or use Seed() in Configuration.cs ...Everytime we use update-database, Seed() will run.
+if you want to seeding your database use empty Migration or use Seed() in Configuration.cs <br>
+Everytime we use update-database, Seed() will run.<br>

 ### Deployment
-...1. `Update-Database -Script -SourceMigration:0`
+1. `Update-Database -Script -SourceMigration:0` <br>
-......It will create all migration script
+It will create all migration script <br>
-...2. `Update-­Database ­‐Script ­‐SourceMigration:Migr1 ­‐TargetMigration:Migr2`
+2. `Update-­Database ­‐Script ­‐SourceMigration:Migr1 ­‐TargetMigration:Migr2`